-Beagle restaurant review - London, UK
+Beagle restaurant - London, UK

 Located directly next to Hoxton station in East London is the newest project from the former head chef at Rochelle Canteen, James Ferguson.
 Named after one of the steam locomotives that used the original East London line, Beagle is housed under the cavernous domes of three Victorian railway arches.
 Brainchild of entrepreneurial DJ brothers Danny and Kieran Clancy (one of whom also founded the nostalgic British Seafood shack Bonnie Gull in Fitzrovia), the space will eventually combine a restaurant, bar and easy-access coffee shop with its own separate entrance next to the station.